-' ils course gives students 4 credits towards the QCE.
-Qualification description: The qualification is intended for people interested in exposure to an engineering or related working environment with a view to entering into employment in that area.
+• Qualification description: The qualification is intended for people interested in exposure to an engineering or related working environment with a view to entering into employment in that area.
 This qualification will equip graduates with knowledge and skills which will enhance their prospects of employment in an engineering or related working environment.
 The learning program develops trade-like skills but does not attempt to develop trade-level skills.
 As an example, the outcome level of welding skills from this qualification is about being introduced to welding, how it can be used to join metal.
 The focus is on using engineering tools and equipment to produce or modify objects.
 This needs to be done in a safe manner for each learner and those around them.
 Entry requirements: There are no entry requirements for this qualification.
 Personal Protective Equipment: Every student MUST wear the following Personal Protective Equipment (PPE): safety glasses, ear muffs and steel cap work boots (AS/NZS1337) at all times whilst in the workshop.
 Students need to purchase their own PPE and can hire a locker at school for secure storage.
 Qualification packaging rules: Total units = 12 (4 core units + 8 elective units listed below).
-Core and electives: Competencies covered: MEMPE005A (C) MEMPE006A (C) MSAENV272B (C) MEM13014A (C) MEM16006A (E) MEM18001C (E) MEM18002B (E) MEMPE001A (E) MEMPE003A (E) MEMPE004A (E) MSMPCI101 (E) Learning experiences: Develop a career plan for the engineering and manufacturing industry Undertake a basic engineering project Participate in environmentally sustainable work practices Apply principles of occupational health and safety in the work environment Organise and communicate information Use hand tools Use power tools/hand held operations Use engineering workshop machines Use electric welding machines Use oxy-acetylene and soldering equipment Use fabrication equipment Adapt to work in industry Students will undertake competency-based assessment towards the achievement of the selected certificate.
+Core and electives: Competencies covered: MEM13015 (C) MEMPE005 (C) MEMPE006 (C) MSAENV272 (C) MEM16006 (E) MEM18001 (E) MEM18002 (E) MEMPE001 (E) MEMPE003 (E) MEMPE004 (E) MSMPCI101 (E) Learning experiences: Work safely and effectively in manufacturing and engineering Develop a career plan for the engineering and manufacturing industries Undertake a basic engineering project Participate in environmentally sustainable work practices Organise and communicate information Use hand tools Use power tools/hand held operations Use engineering workshop machines Use electric welding machines Use oxy-acetylene and soldering equipment Use fabrication equipment Adapt to work in industry Students will undertake competency-based assessment towards the achievement of the selected certificate.
 Assessment is competency based and therefore no levels of achievement are awarded.
-This is the process of gathering evidence and making judgments on whether the student can consistently demonstrate knowledge and skill and the application of that knowledge and skill to the standard of performance required in the workplace.
-Assessment: This qualification applies to a learning and assessment environment where access to structured on-the-job learning in a workplace may not be available.
-This qualification is only for institutional delivery. • Projects • Quizzes • Observations • Online Questioning • Folios • Practical activities Please note: workmanship of the students' project cannot be guaranteed, as they are manufactured by students during this course as a learning exercise.
+This is the process of gathering evidence and making judgments on whether the student can consistently demonstrate knowledge and skill and the application of that knowledge and skill to the standard of performance required Assessment: in the workplace.
+This qualification applies to a learning and assessment environment where access to structured on-the-job learning in a workplace may not be available.
+This qualification is only for institutional delivery.
+Projects Observations Online Questioning Practical activities Please note: workmanship of the students' project cannot be guaranteed, as they are manufactured by students during this course as a learning exercise.

 Pathways: This certificate is designed to further develop foundational skills to prepare for workforce entry or vocational training pathways.
-Fees: User Pay Fees: Project materials for construction of take-home items.
+Fees: Project materials for construction of take-home items.
 Projects will include products that demonstrate skills in sheet metal, metal turning and welding.
-(2 year course) Year 11 - \$120 Year 12 - \$120 Further information: Please contact Mrs Schaschke, Head of Department - Technology technology@caloundrashs.eq.edu.au
+(2 year course) • Year 11 - \$120 • Year 12 - \$120 \$20 A non-refundable fee applies upon enrolment into the course for printing of certificates.
+Further information: Please contact Mrs Schaschke, Head of Department - Technology technology@caloundrashs.eq.edu.au